-SWAN Vancouver (SWAN) is a community-based, non-profit organization that provides safe and non-judgmental support for newcomer, migrant, and immigrant women (hereinafter im/migrant) women who do indoor sex work in Metro Vancouver.
-SWAN's grassroots, intersectional work focuses on race, ethnicity, gender, occupation, and immigration status, and how im/migrant sex workers experience discrimination, marginalization, criminalization, and stigmatization via a complex interplay of these factors in their lives and work.
-SWAN envisions a society in which sex work stigma, discrimination, and inequities are eliminated and non-judgmental community acceptance, supports, and resources exist for im/migrant women who engage in sex work.
+SWAN Vancouver (SWAN) is a community-based, non-profit organization that provides safe and non-judgmental support for newcomer, im/migrant women who do indoor sex work in Metro Vancouver.
+SWAN's grassroots, intersectional work focuses on race. ethnicity. gender. occupation, and immigration status, and how im/migrant sex workers experience discrimination, marginalization, criminalization, and stigmatization via a complex interplay of these factors in their lives and work .
+SWAN envisions a society in which sex work stigma, discrimination, and inequities are eliminated, and non-judgmental community acceptance, supports, and resources exist for im/migrant women who engage in sex work.

 For the past 20 years, SWAN has worked on racial justice issues including: increasing access to community supports and services in health, legal, criminal justice, immigration and social systems; public education in the areas of sex work and anti-trafficking to raise awareness of how policy, practice, legislation, and enforcement disproportionately impact racialized women in the sex industry; evidence-based research, peer-reviewed publications, and grey literature to inform policy and advocacy efforts, as well as the public discourse on sex work and anti-trafficking; and law reform.

-SWAN operates outreach and netreach programs: outreach involves visits to massage businesses and indoor locations in Metro Vancouver to disseminate safe sex supplies and address health, legal, and other work-related issues through rights-based information sharing and/or referrals to community services.
-The netreach program endeavors to connect with women via information and communication technologies (e.g., mobile phones, tablets, computers) to provide virtual outreach and initiate relationships with im/migrant sex workers who utilize such technologies for work.
+SWAN operates Outreach and Netreach (virtual outreach) programs: Outreach involves visits to massage businesses and indoor locations in Metro Vancouver to disseminate safer sex supplies and address health, legal, and other work-related issues through rights-based information sharing and/or referrals to community services.
+The Netreach program connects with women via information and communication technologies (e.g., mobile phones, tablets, computers) to provide virtual outreach and initiate relationships with im/migrant sex workers who utilize such technologies for work.